Beaches, Bars, Bodies & Bliss

 - 3 Weeks

-Indonesia's most populous island mixes the nation's future, past and natural beauty.
+Indonesia's most populous island mixes the nation's future and past with natural beauty.

 Begin in Jakarta and wrap your senses around the dizzying smells, sounds, sights and people of Indonesia’s teeming capital.
-Linger long enough to binge on Bintang beer and shopping, then head to Batu Karas for classic laid-back beach vibes or go for the resorts of nearby Pangandaran.
+Linger long enough to binge on Bintang beer and splurge in the city's shops, then head to Batu Karas for classic laid-back beach vibes or go for the resorts of nearby Pangandaran.

 After you’ve worshipped the sun for a week or so, catch the train to Yogyakarta, Java’s cultural capital.
 Dabble in batik, amble through the kraton (walled city palace) and part with your rupiah at the vibrant markets.
 A day trip to majestic Borobudur is a must.

 From Yogyakarta, journey to the laid-back city of Solo, via the enigmatic temples of Prambanan.
-Head into the clouds at awesome Bromo-Tengger-Semeru National Park, spending a night on the lip of Tengger crater.
-From here head to the southeast coast and Meru Betiri National Park.
-You just might see the amazing giant squirrel.
-Finally follow the coast to Alas Purwo National Park, where there are leopards and amazing surfing at G-Land.
+From there, visit Malang and its cluster of nearby Hindu temples.
+Then head into the clouds at awesome Bromo-Tengger-Semeru National Park, spending a night on the lip of Tengger crater.
+Finally, hike to the magnificent turquoise sulphur lake of Kawah Ijen on the Ijen Plateau

 Indonesia’s Island Core